Library Services subscribes to a collection of tutorials designed to teach basic research and information literacy skills to students.

 A: There are 2 ways you could do this:

-A: No. In most cases videos serve to introduce a topic, and tutorials serve up the main content.
-Then quizzes focus on the content delivered in the tutorials.
+A: In most cases videos serve to introduce a topic; tutorials serve up the main content; and quizzes cover the tutorial content, but not the video content.